tomisqi/site/content/about.md

 My name's Antonio, and this is my personal blog.

-I'm a programmer currently working in telecom.
+I'm a programmer currently working in telecom and games.

-In this blog, I write about things I have learned that I think might be useful for others, and other stuff I find interesting.
+In this blog, I write about things I have learned that might be useful for others, and other stuff I find interesting.

 You can contact me via the Twitter (link below).